canac/portman/README.md

 Prints the shell configuration command to enable the shell integration.
 Currently, only Fish shell is supported, but other shells would be trivial to add.

-### `portman allocate [project]`
+### `portman allocate [project] [--matcher=dir|git|none]`

 Allocates a new automatically generated port for a new project.
 Fails if a project with that name already exists.
-If `project-name` is not provided, the name of the project is extracted from the current git repo's GitHub URL.
-For example, if the git URL is `https://github.com/canac/portman.git`, the project name will be `portman`.
+If `project-name` is not provided, a default is calculated by the provided matcher. `project` is required if `--matcher=none`.
+See [matchers](#matchers) for more details about matchers configuration or [project names](#project-names) for more details about default project names.

-### `portman get [project]`
+### `portman get [project] [--allocate] [--matcher=dir|git|none]`

 Prints the port allocated for a project.
-If `project-name` is not provided, the name of the project is extracted from the current git repo's GitHub URL.
-If the `--allocate` flag is provided, a port is allocated if the project doesn't have a port allocated instead of erroring.
+If `project-name` is provided, it searches for a project by its name.
+If `project-name` is not provided, it searches for a project that matches the current directory according to the rules explained in [matchers](#matchers).
+If the `--allocate` flag is provided, a port is allocated if the project doesn't exist instead of erroring.
+The `--matcher` option can only be provided if `--allocate` was also provided.

 ### `portman release [project]`

 Releases the port allocated for a project.
-If `project-name` is not provided, the name of the project is extracted from the current git repo's GitHub URL.
+Just like `portman get`, if `project-name` is provided, it searches for a project by its name and releases the project found.
+If `project-name` is not provided, it searches for a project that matches the current directory according to the rules explained in [matchers](#matchers) and releases the project found.

 ### `portman list`